How to Clean a Car Interior: Top 10 Car Interior Cleaning Tips

 If you drive a lot for work or have kids and pets, you know how hard it can be to keep the inside of your car clean.
 Here are 10 cleaning tips and tricks to make your car's interior sparkle again.

 Before you pull out the vacuum and cleaning supplies, clear out all the obvious trash.
 Check everywhere thoroughly.
 There will likely be trash on the floor, under the seats, and in the seat cracks.
 Toss out any wrappers, bottles, toys, and other objects that your vacuum can’t handle.
-These are the 15 cleaning secrets only car detailers know.

-Tackle Floor Mats
+Remove and Clean Floor Mats

 Pull the floor mats out of the vehicle and shake them out as much as possible.
 This will make vacuuming easier.
 Scrub them with soap and hot water or a foaming carpet cleaner and allow them to air dry completely before reinstalling them.
-Learn how to replace damaged car carpet.

 Vacuum both front and back seats, the floor and, if necessary, the trunk.
 Vacuum every area of the vehicle where you can get the nozzle, including under the pedals and along the side door panels.

-Wipe Away Grime
+Wipe Away Grime and Dust

 Now that the car is vacuumed, grab a soft cloth or cleaning wipes to wipe up all that dirt, sticky stuff, and dust.
 You can also spray a small amount of car-specific cleaner over the console, steering wheel and the area between the seats to restore that new-car look.